Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor Nguyen Tai Dong, Associate Professor Nguyen Tai Dong, Institute of Philosophy, Vietnam Academy of Social Sciences

-According to Dr. Duong Tu (Purdue University, USA), after attending the above-mentioned workshop, he realized that many people in the management and scientific community still like to use quantitative indicators such as impact factor, journal grouping Q1 - Q4, H-index to evaluate research, as well as depend on available categories such as Scopus, ISI to evaluate journal quality.
-While quantitative indicators are very convenient, they are easily manipulated; and abusing them shows laziness and can lead the entire Vietnamese science sector astray.
+According to Dr. Duong Tu (Purdue University, USA), after attending the above-mentioned conference, he realized that many people in the management and scientific community still like to use quantitative indicators such as impact factor, journal grouping Q1 - Q4, H-index to evaluate research, as well as depend on available categories such as Scopus, ISI to evaluate journal quality.
+While quantitative indicators are very convenient, they are easily manipulated; and abusing them shows laziness and can lead the entire Vietnamese science astray.

 The most important factor is people

 According to Dr. Pham Phuong Chi, in evaluating science and scientific products, the most important factor is the human factor.
-"It is the scientists and council members who must rely on their capacity and integrity to review whether the product is truly of quality and integrity.
-Not just seeing this article in an ISI/Scopus journal, in a journal with this or that ranking, then it is automatically of quality.
-Therefore, it is necessary to improve the capacity and integrity of members of the councils (for funding or title consideration)," Ms. Chi requested.
+"Scientists and council members must rely on their capacity and integrity to evaluate whether the product is truly of quality and integrity.
+It is not true that just because an article is in an ISI/Scopus journal or in a journal with this or that ranking, it is of quality.
+Therefore, it is necessary to improve the capacity and integrity of council members (for funding or title consideration)," Ms. Chi requested.

 Source link